 This is just an overview of the ingredients I used and why I used them.
 See the recipe card below for a full list of ingredients and quantities.

 - Spelt Flour - For this recipe, I used White Spelt Flour but you could try using Spelt Wholemeal flour or a mix of the two.
+See the image below.
 Or any plain (all purpose) white flour.

 - Baking Powder - When using plain flour such as Spelt, you need a raising agent.